 Program Description: The Elementary/Middle Level Education Program is an undergraduate degree designed primarily as a concentration in the education of upper elementary and middle school students.
 The degree program is required for a grades 4-8 teaching certification; teacher candidates are prepared as upper elementary teacher generalists and middle level teacher specialists.
 Students enrolled in this major are required to have two middle level specializations, one of which has to be either Math or Science.
-Students may choose from the following five concentrations: English/Language Arts and Mathematics, English/Language Arts and Science, Social Studies and Mathematics, Social Studies and Science, or Science and Mathematics.
+Students may choose from the following five concentrations: English/Language Arts and Mathematics, English/Language Arts and Science, Social Studies and Mathematics.
 Field experiences are integrated with course work beginning in the freshman year.

+0 C -

-Required Courses fo r English/Language Arts and Mathematics Concentration
+Required Co urses for English /Language Arts and Mathematics Concentration

+C

+• Course 5 Recommended Sequence

-Department Course Number Credits Course Title Recommended Sequen Year/Semester
+Department Number Credits Course Title Year/Semester

-BIO 117 4 Environmental Biology 1F

-or BIO 118, Human Biology for Non-Majors
+BIO 118 4 Human Biology for Non-Majors 3F

+or ENV 117, Introduction to Environmental Science

 BMS 105 3 Introduction to Old Testament 4F

 or BMS 106, Introduction to the New Testament

 EDU 107 3 Technology in Education 1S

-115 3 Introduction to Middle Level and Secondary Education 1F
+115 3 Introduction to Middle Level and Secondary Education 11F

-215 3 Teaching the English Language Learner PreK-8 2S
+215 3 Teaching the English Learner PreK-12

 ENG 101 3 College Composition I 1F

 102 3 College Composition II 1S

 308 3 Study of Children's Literature 3S

-316 3 Adolescent Literacy 2S
+316 3 Adolescent Literacy

 338 3 Teaching Grammar and Writing 3S

 3 ENG Elective 2F

 3 ENG Elective 3F

-Fine Arts 3 Approved courses 2S
+Fine Arts 3 Approved courses

 GEO 105 3 Introduction to Geography 1F

 GLG 106 4 Physical Geology and Oceanography 1S or 2F

 107 4 Basic Meteorology & Space Science 1S or 2F

-HIS 101 3 The United States to 1865 2S
+HIS 101 3 The United States to 1865

 or HIS 102, The United States since 1865

 206 3 Twentieth-Century World History and Culture 2F

-339 3 Pennsylvania History: Beginnings to Present 4F
+HIS 339 3 Pennsylvania History: Beginnings to Present 4F

-LSK 101 1 Wellness 2S
+LSK 101 1 Wellness

 or LSK 125, Varsity Sports

 MAT 106 3 Beginning Algebra 1F

-or MAT 107, Practical Mathematics for Everyday Life

-108 3 Intermediate Algebra 1S

-204 3 Math in the Middle School 38

-205 4 Functions and Trigonometry 2F

-211 4 Calculus I

-215 3 Applied Statistics I 3F

-MSE 206 3 Elementary/Middle Level Educational Psychology 2F

-305 3 Elementary/Middle Level Curriculum 3F

-306 3 Elementary/Middle Level Science Methods

-307 3 Elementary/Middle Level Reading/Language Arts

-308 3 Elementary/Middle Level Social Studies Methods

-309 3 Elementary/Middle Level Math Methods

-315 3 Elementary/Middle Level English Methods

-405 2 Elementary/Middle Level Practicum

-406 2 Elementary/Middle Level Student Teaching Seminar

-407 12 Elementary/Middle Level Student Teaching